Canon 1D vs Panasonic GX80

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just make your choice using the following search menu.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

-- Sony A99 II vs Canon 6D Mark II
+- Pentax K-1 II vs Canon 1D Mark IV

 Specifications: Canon 1D vs Panasonic GX80